Angela Constance: Cabinet Secretary for Justice and Home Affairs (2023–2026)

 On 29 March 2023, newly elected first minister Humza Yousaf appointed Constance as Cabinet Secretary for Justice and Home Affairs, marking a return to the Scottish cabinet for Constance following her departure from the cabinet during the third term of Nicola Sturgeon's premiership in 2018.
 Yousaf claimed he was "looking forward" to working with Constance on "delivering real, tangible improvements".

 Following her appointment, Yousaf announced that both he and Constance had "agreed an ambitious range of outcomes" in order to modernise the Scottish justice system in order to "better focus on the needs of victims while ensuring rates of offending continue to be at historic lows".
 Additionally, Yousaf encouraged Constance to protect the independence of key justice agencies of the country as well as the Judiciary of Scotland.
 Additionally, Constance was tasked with reducing the court backlog created by the government restrictions introduced to mitigate COVID-19, work with both the Scottish Police Authority and Police Scotland to deliver a sustainable budget, conduct collaboration between Police Scotland and the Scottish Fire and Rescue Service to "further drive out inefficiencies and achieve operational efficiencies", responsible for the overview and implementation of the Hate Crime and Public Order (Scotland) Act 2021, updating of the Equally Safe strategy and support the implementation of "trauma-informed knowledge" and the associated skills framework for staff in justice organisations across Scotland.

 Constance was re–appointed Cabinet Secretary for Justice and Home Affairs by new first minister John Swinney in May 2024.

+In winter 2025, Constance was accused of misleading the Scottish Parliament over the issue of expanding an inquiry into the grooming gangs scandal to Scotland.
+Constance told MSPs in September 2025 that Professor Alexis Jay, who chaired the Independent Inquiry into Child Sexual Abuse in England and Wales, had advised the Scottish Government that a further inquiry into child sexual abuse was not necessary.
+Jay subsequently emailed Constance to say that her position had been misrepresented, and said that Scottish ministers "should urgently take steps to establish reliable data about the nature and extent of child sexual exploitation by organised networks".
+While a correction was published by the Scottish Government, Jay emailed Constance again in November describing their position as unsatisfactory.
+The Scottish Government subsequently announced a national review of evidence on the operation of grooming gangs in Scotland, including Professor Jay.
+Scottish Conservatives leader Russell Findlay accused Constance of a breach of the ministerial code by misleading the Scottish Parliament as to Jay's advice.